-As I was compiling my banner ad design showcase I was struck by the variety of call to action (CTA) wording on the different ads.
-Thankfully, the traditional, weak “Learn More” was virtually nowhere to be seen.
+As I was compiling my Elements of Design banner ad design showcase I was struck by the range of wording used as calls-to-action (CTA) on the different ads.
+Thankfully, the traditional, generic “Learn More” was virtually nowhere to be seen.
 Read More

 A lot has been written on Medium about product management.
 A lot.
 You only have to do a search for product management or view all the posts tagged with product management to get an idea of the huge volume of knowledge available.

 To help sift through all the noise, I’ve collected the 18 most liked (well, clapped) articles that are directly focused on the subject.
 Read More